Hitotsume-nozo/SciQ/README.md

 ## Quick Start

 ### Prerequisites

-- NVIDIA A100 40GB (or equivalent)
+- NVIDIA H100/A100 40GB (or equivalent) {We have used H100 for this experiment}
 - Python 3.10+
 - Docker (optional, for code sandbox)